k-ellen/IOT_PianoGame/README.md

 ## ESP32 SDK version used in this project:

 ## Arduino/ESP32 libraries used in this project:
-* XXXX - version XXXXX
+* Adrafruit NeoPixel - version 1.15.2
-* XXXX - version XXXXX
+* Firebase Arduino Client Library for ESP8266 and ESP32 - version 4.4.17
-* XXXX - version XXXXX
+* MIDI Library - version 5.0.2

-## Connection diagram:
+## Connection Diagram

 ## Project Poster: